-Conclusion: Getting the Cricut Explore Air is a great way to upgrade from an older model.
-It brings ease-of-use and flexibility for numerous cutting and writing projects.
+Getting the Cricut Explore Air is a great way to upgrade from an older model.
+It brings ease of use and flexibility for numerous cutting and writing projects.
 However, there are some complications regarding the software that can limit the usefulness of the device.
 Users are advised to do some workarounds when setting up and using this Cricut Machine.

 It’s time to cut more every day with the Explore One Cricut Machine.
 This device can help creative minds cut and write over 50,000 projects, images, and fonts.
 Choose from a very broad range of materials to use to create party invitations, decorations, favors, banners, and so much more!
-All of its features from the device are easy to use and there are no steep learning curves included in the package.
+With all of its features, the device are easy to use and there are no steep learning curves included in the package.

 5. Cricut Mini Cutting Machine